damienpuig/MicroJava-Compiler/README.md

 MicroJava-Compiler
 ==================

-Development of a Java Compiler using JAVA.
+Development of a Java Compiler that compiles .mj files (MicroJava) using Java.